 After Wallaroo has loaded the application's python file, it will try to execute its

 application_setup() function.
-This function is where the application builder steps from above are going to run.
+This function is where the stages from above are going to be defined.

 Wallaroo provides the convenience functions